 For Military Students

-Credit for military training, included 10 credit hours for those who have completed basic training and served at least one year on active duty
+- Credit for military training, including 10 credit hours for those who have completed basic training and served at least one year on active duty

-Access to MaV USO, a one-stop student support office and advocate for any current or prospective UNO students that have a military affiliation
+- Access to the Office of Military and Veteran Services, a one-stop student support office and advocate for any current or prospective UNO students that have a military affiliation